brandon-rhodes/blog/texts/brandon/2022/a-descriptor-constructor.md

 by the time `__call__()` is invoked,
 _it’s available inside the ‘get’ dunder!_

-Recall that at this point we’re still running with the `__get__()` method that I copied-and-pasted from the Internet without actually understanding the whole thing.
+Recall that at this point we’re using a `__get__()` method that I copied-and-pasted from the Internet without actually understanding what it does.
 Let’s look at it again —
 this time, pay attention to its first two lines: